 Sounds great right?
 So, how can you join a CSA?

 You can find out about CSAs from local farmers by keeping an eye out on bulletin boards at your local grocery store, library, church, or community center.
 You can also do a quick online search for farms in your area at the Eat Well Guide (Wholesome Food from Healthy Animals).
-If you live in my area here in Maine, you can contact Hatchet Cove Farm by email: email@example.com.
+If you live in the Waldoboro or Rockland area in Maine, you can contact Hatchet Cove Farm by email: email@example.com.